Why Everyone On TikTok Is Changing Their Profile Picture

 Despite our assumptions, the internet is simply just an extension of the real world.
-And, as in the real world, while "Renegade" and "Say So" have come to dominate TikTok, their Black creators are largely left out of the picture.
+As in the real world, while "Renegade" and "Say So" have come to dominate TikTok, their black creators are largely left out of the picture.
 But, again, just like in the real world, the internet is a hub for communities to grow and support each other, which is exactly what we're seeing on TikTok.

 Advertisement

-So TikTok's community of Black creators is banding together to protest the platform's uneven application of its community guidelines.
-You've likely already noticed that many a profile picture has been changed to a black-and-white illustration of a Power First to protest the platform's unfair treatment of Black creators and the over-policing of their videos.
+So TikTok's community of black creators is banding together to protest the platform's uneven application of its community guidelines.
+You've likely already noticed that many a profile picture has been changed to a black-and-white illustration of a Power Fist to protest the platform's unfair treatment of black creators and the over-policing of their videos.
 This is part of a larger movement started by Lex Scott, founder of the Black Lives Matter chapter in Utah.

 @kamranmc